aldebaran/qibuild/doc/rosbuild.rst

 * Looks for dependencies using qibuild and qibuild.manifest

-* Never tries to install anything, but uses libraries from the system when found.
+* Never tries to install anything, uses libraries from the system when found or can use pre-compiled packages with qitoolchain.

 * Runs cmake inside the source dirs of the buildable dependencies, during qibuild configure, then cmake --build inside the build directories of the